 In general, Mr. Greenblatt does a really good job writing to a broad audience.
-I feel that the book is easy to follow, makes clear concise examples, and offers practical application for every-day use.
+I feel that the book is easy to follow, makes clear concise examples, and offers practical application for everyday use.
 This stands apart from other personal finance books I’ve read where the author(s) suffer in one or more of those areas.
 It is full of professional experience, vetted research, and does a good job of differentiating from theory, practical use, and what to expect from Mr. Market.
-Additionally, Greenblatt has an excellent sense of humor and comedic approach to the topics at hand.
+Additionally, Greenblatt has an excellent sense of humor and a comedic approach to the topics at hand.
 This is one of my favorite books!

 Application & Adaptability

 I’ll begin this section by recommending the careful application of The Little Book’s concepts.
 At a minimum, I believe it is important to have a budget, emergency fund, life insurance, and retirement savings in place before speculative investments.
-However, within those categories, it is helpful to apply some of the philosophy and work ethic from The Little Book.
-Even if you find yourself in some of the earlier stages of Getting Started Series, this book is excellent and I highly recommend it.
+However, within those categories, it is helpful to apply some of the philosophies and work ethic from The Little Book.
+Even if you find yourself in some of the earlier stages of the Getting Started Series, this book is excellent and I highly recommend it.

 PRACTICAL INVESTMENT INSIGHTS YOU CAN ACT UPON